 • Some guests staying at Barry House have a history of being in various types of child protective care during their childhood and youth.

 Metro Turning Point - est. 1973

-Metro Turning Point is a harm reduction, 30-bed emergency shelter for individuals who identify as male or are gender diverse.
+Metro Turning Point is a harm reduction, 30-bed emergency shelter for individuals who identify as male.
 For those who stay with us, we provide a locker, 2-3 meals daily, access to a refrigerator, phone and laundry, personal care & comfort items, and assistance in securing independent housing.
 We collaborate with onsite support from Mobile Outreach Street Health (MOSH), Addiction Prevention and Treatment Services (APTS) Outreach Workers, Community Mental Health Nurse (NS Health Authority, Central Zone), the Department of Community Services Income Assistance Workers, Dalhousie Legal Aid and Phoenix Youth Programs, Halifax Regional Police, and the North End Community Health Centre.

 Metro Turning Point Statistics collected in 2022:

 • Provided a night’s rest for 168 people

 • Average length of stay: 48 days